Hill11235/UKFP1-Preference-Informed-Allocation-Model-2025/README.md

 - Does not consider pre-allocation.
 - Does not consider linked applications.
 - Number of available allocations == number of students applying.
-- Currently assumes relative popularity based on ratios minus those locations which are over-subscribed.
+- For simulating student selections this currently assumes relative popularity based on published competition ratios, minus those locations which are over-subscribed.
 This will should reflect reality as no one should be mad enough to put consecutive over subscribed deaneries at the top of their list.
+However this introduces the Northern Ireland problem.
+NI, a relatively popular first choice, is unlikely to be popular beyond first choice, however the way the model works will assume it is.
 - Loads of others.